 In addition, our ability to access the capital markets could be impacted if there are future disruptions to capital markets that result from the COVID-19 pandemic.

 For additional information on the various risks posed by the COVID-19 pandemic, please see the section titled "Item 1A.
-Risk Factors" included in this report and our Annual Report on Form 10-K filed with the SEC on March 2, 2021.
+Risk Factors" included in this Quarterly Report.

 Components of our results of operations

 Revenue